 Crypto event sponsorship 2026, the CPQL operating system

 Crypto event sponsorship in 2026 is a CPQL game, not a CPM game.
 Across the FORKOFF Sponsor Ledger H1 2026 (n=3 clients, $231,500 spend at ETHCC[9] Cannes and Token2049 Dubai), the side-event CPQL ran $457 vs booth-only CPQL at $1,974, a 4.3x spread.
-Sponsored dinner CPQL ran $435, narrowly the cheapest surface.
+Sponsored dinner CPQL ran $435, narrowly the most affordable surface.
 The 5-layer activation stack (Luma invite, side event, sponsored dinner, clip layer, follow-up cadence) produced 67% repeat-sponsor rate vs the 30 to 40% walk-up benchmark, 47 clips driving 3M combined views in the 60-day post-event window, and 11-day median time-to-meeting.
 CPM is no longer the metric, CPQL is.

 Why CPQL replaced CPM for crypto events